jpulse-net/jpulse-framework/docs/dev/work-items.md

   - store marked and other libraries in webapp/static/common
     - no external links to libraries (deployment might be air-gapped)

-### W-052: business: dual licensing with AGPL and commercial license - v0.5.5
+### W-052, v0.5.5: business: dual licensing with AGPL and commercial license
-- status: ✅ COMPLETED
+- status: ✅ DONE
 - type: Business
 - objective: nurture business and community goals
 - see W-052-business-dual-licensing-agpl-and-commercial.md

-### W-051: infrastructure: framework package distribution - v0.6.6
+### W-051, v0.6.6: infrastructure: framework package distribution
-- status: ✅ COMPLETE
+- status: ✅ DONE
 - type: Infrastructure
 - objective: enable framework distribution via private npm package, so that a site owner can maintain their own site-specific repository
 - see working/W-051-W-015-W050-onboarding-with-repositories